zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Whenever people agree with me I always feel I must be wrong."
+> "Believe in your infinite potential.
+Your only limitations are those you set upon yourself."
 >
-> — Oscar Wilde
+> — Roy T. Bennett
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch